How to Manage a Tier 2 License

 Companion documents in the CDL Licensing Toolkit may also be helpful with Tier 2 acquisitions:

 - "Cost Sharing Models" and "Current Year Standard Shares" provide background and strategy on UC cost sharing models.

 - "Letter of Intent" provides vendors with a commitment to purchase once there is agreement on the business model but before the final license agreement is signed.
 They are often used to lock in a price by a deadline imposed by the vendor.
-Please contact Curtis Lavery at the CDL for other examples of a Letter of Intent.
+Please contact CDL Licensing at firstname.lastname@example.org for other examples of a Letter of Intent.

 Overview of the Process for Campus-negotiated Acquisitions